Complete condition for nonzero quantum correlation in continuous variable systems: Discussion and conclusion

+Last but not least, the set of zero correlation states is of measure zero and a randomly chosen state will never have zero correlation \cite{Ferraro}, but this does not mean that the condition (\ref{Qr2}) is useless.
+In fact, there are infinitely many zero correlation states, and it is a fundamental but not an easy problem to decide whether a theoretically given state contains zero quantum correlation or not.
+A necessary and sufficient condition for zero correlation in discrete variable system has been found \cite{condition1}, but for continuous variables the necessary and sufficient condition was missing until condition (\ref{Qr2}) is proposed.

-To summarize, we have derived a necessary and sufficient criterion of nonvanishing quantum discord for arbitrary two-mode states in continuous variable systems in terms of a marker $Q$.
+To summarize, we have derived a necessary and sufficient criterion of nonvanishing quantum correlation for arbitrary two-mode states in continuous variable systems in terms of a marker $Q_r$.
 This criterion is simple and easy to perform without checking an infinite number of commutators.
 We have introduced the complete orthogonal basis sets in local Hilbert-Schmidt spaces of operators for continuous variables.
-The criterion provides a candidate for quantum correlation measures, and can be efficiently measured by a designed quantum circuit.
+The criterion may provide a candidate for quantum correlation measures, and can be efficiently measured by designed quantum circuits.